-Goal: Provide for the social, cultural, governmental and service needs of community at least cost to the taxpayers.
+Provide for the social, cultural, governmental and service needs of community at least cost to the taxpayers.

-1. Encourage the continued provision of social and cultural facilities within Darby.

-2. Ensure the community facilities are strategically located and are of attractive and adequate design.

-3. Encourage the planning of efficient community services (most services for the least cost).

-4. Ensure the continued high quality of such community services as the library, parks, fire protection, and construct senior facilities.

-5. Encourage the coordination of agencies and organizations providing utilities, services and facilities.

-- 3. Encourage the timely upgrade and/or expansion of municipal facilities (water, sewer, streets, etc.) to continue to provide quality service and to accommodate growth as desired. - 4.
+- 1. Encourage the continued provision of social and cultural facilities within Darby. - 2.
+Ensure the community facilities are strategically located and are of attractive and adequate design. - 3.
+Encourage the planning of efficient community services (most services for the least cost). - 4.
+Ensure the continued high quality of such community services as the library, parks, fire protection, and construct senior facilities. - 5.
+Encourage the coordination of agencies and organizations providing utilities, services and facilities. - 6.
+Encourage the timely upgrade and/or expansion of municipal facilities (water, sewer, streets, etc.) to continue to provide quality service and to accommodate growth as desired. - 7.
 Develop a program to solve the long-time problem of adequate quantity and quality of the community's water supply.
-Encourage the installation of underground facilities.
+Encourage the installation of underground facilities. - 8.
+Ensure service fees are sustainable.

-1. Maintain current level of funding and support to library, emergency services and Town Parks.

-2. Continue to develop program for improvement of town water and sewer services, following previous studies to set priority projects.
-Pursue all grants possible.

-3. Codify all town ordinances and nullify all that are obsolete.
-Communicate ordinances to populace.

-2. Designate the Town Council member to represent town at all Ravalli County Economic Development Council meetings and report back to Council.
+- 1. Maintain current level of funding and support to library, emergency services and Town Parks. - 2.
+Continue to develop program for improvement of town water and sewer services, following previous studies to set priority projects.
+Pursue all grants possible. - 3.
+Codify all town ordinances and nullify all that are obsolete.
+Communicate ordinances to populace. - 4.
+Designate a Town Council member to represent Darby at all Ravalli County Economic Development meetings, reporting back to council.